 iTunes | Amazon | Google Play

-Details to be confirmed.
-Premiered live in concert on December 18th, 2016, and crowdfunded to record at Abbey Road Studios on October 16th and 17th, 2017, this collection represents Nathan McCree's orchestral work based on his original iconic theme and cues from the first three Tomb Raider games and the first commercially available form in 20 years of the franchise.
-Slated for a November 2017 release.
+Digital studio album launch October 26th, 2018.
+Material premiered live in concert on December 18th, 2016, and crowdfunded to record at Abbey Road Studios on October 16th and 17th, 2017, this collection represents Nathan McCree's orchestral work based on his original iconic theme and cues from the first three Tomb Raider games and the first commercially available form in 20 years of the franchise.

 Shadow of the Tomb Raider: Original Soundtrack (2019)